 Who does the entertaining at Herod's birthday party?
+Herodias ' daughter

-Is Herod impressed?
+Is Herod impressed? yes

 What does Herod promise the girl?
+Anything up to half the kingdom

-With whom does the girl consult?
+With whom does the girl consult? mother

 After consultation, what does the girl ask for?
+Head of John the Baptist on platter

 And the king was very sorry; yet because of his oath and because of those who sat with him, he would not reject her.
 He sent an executioner and commanded John's head to be brought.
-He went and beheaded him in the prison and brought his head on a platter and gave it to the damsel.
-The damsel gave it to her mother.
+7 He went and beheaded him in the prison and brought his head on a platter and gave it to the damsel.
+8 The damsel gave it to her mother.
 When his disciples heard of it, they came and took up his corpse and laid it in a tomb.